oxheadalpha/smart-contracts/multi_asset/multi_asset.md

-**All addresses which can be a target destination for the token transfers MUST be contracts which implement all of the entry points in the `multi_token_receiver` interface or be whitelisted implicit accounts.**
+**All addresses which can be a target destination for the token transfers MUST be contracts which implement all of the entry points in the `multi_token_receiver` interface and/or be whitelisted addresses.**

 ### `multi_token` entry points